D-Kachroo/FCC-time-series-visualizer/README.md

 # Page View Time Series Visualizer

-This is the boilerplate for the Page View Time Series Visualizer project.
-Instructions for building the project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer
+This is the boilerplate for my Page View Time Series Visualizer project from freeCodeCamp (FCC).
+Instructions for building the project can be found at: https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer